-Different types of plaster.
 The plasters below are all Thistle plasters and made by British Gypsum.
 They are the plasters a plasterer will use and if it’s good enough for the pros, it's good enough for the DIY enthusiast.
-There is nothing particularly wrong with stores “own brand” plasters but Thistle plasters are no more expensive, and are the best.
+There is nothing particularly wrong with stores “own brand” plasters but Thistle plasters are no more expensive, and are generally regarded as the best.

-Multifinish: Thistle multifinish is a top coat plaster which is suitable for a great finish on all the other surfaces.
-Multifinish is ideal for (indeed, is manufactured for,) using as a finishing plaster when there are a variety of backing surfaces to be covered.
+Multi-Finish Plaster: Thistle multifinish is a top coat plaster which is suitable for a great finish on all the other surfaces.
+Multifinish is ideal for (indeed, is manufactured for) using as a finishing plaster when there are a variety of backing surfaces to be covered.

 Board Finish: Board finish plaster is used on surfaces with low – medium suction.
 Plasterboard and Dry-Coat plaster will accept Board Finish well.

 One Coat Plaster: Sometimes called patching plaster, this plaster is a mix of something like binding plaster and multifinish.
 It is designed to fill patches in one go and can be “laid on” to far greater thicknesses than normal undercoat plasters.
 Anything up to 50mm some manufacturers claim.

 We would not advocate laying on at any more than 25mm.
 Once on the wall this plaster can be trowelled up to a very smooth finish and no further application is required.
 No matter how hard we have tried over the years we cannot get as good a finish with One Coat as we can with two coat plaster work.
 But that’s our problem – You have a try!

 Mixing Plaster Base Coat and Top Coat to the Right Consistency